Sandalots/Album_Recommendation_System/README.md

 python3 -m venv venv && source venv/bin/activate
 pip install -r requirements.txt

-python album_scraper.py          # Scrape reviews
-python dataset_creator.py        # Preprocess with NLTK and turn into a dataset python sentiment_analyzer.py     # Analyze (8+ feature types) from review texts python recommender_model.py      # builds the model and recommends albums based on given prompt
+python album_scraper.py          # Scrape reviews, (DO NOT RUN UNLESS YOU REALLY HAVE TO AS IT WILL TAKE A VERY LONG TIME!!!) python dataset_creator.py        # Preprocess with NLTK and turn into a dataset python sentiment_analyzer.py     # Analyze (8+ feature types) from review texts python recommender_model.py      # builds the model and recommends albums based on given prompt